ihtkahs/Codsoft_Task1_ToDoList/README.md

 #### Description

-Create a To-Do List application that allows users to manage and organize their tasks efficiently.
+To-Do List application that allows users to manage and organize their tasks efficiently.
 The application provides a graphical user interface (GUI) for an intuitive user experience.

 #### Features